eastriverlee/LLM.swift/README.md

 > checking `LLMTests.swift` will help you understand how `preProcess` works better.

 ### postProcess
 `postProcess` can be used for executing according to the `output` just made using user input.
+the default is  set to `{ print($0) }`, so that it will print the output when it's finished generating by meeting `EOS` or `stopSequence`. this has many usages. for instance, this can be used to implement your own function calling logic.

 ### update
 if you use regular `func respond(to input: String) async` `update` function that you set will get called every time when `output` changes.